Skip to main content

 Here’s the thing: historically, if I was asked to improve organic visibility, I would focus on keyword volume and keyword strength for Google ranking.
 High-volume keyword, low competition, build the right page, chase the ranking.
 That playbook still works.
 It is not dead.

-The sweet spot, the best case, is when you find query fan-out terms that also have meaningful search volume.
+The sweet spot is when you find query fan-out terms that also have meaningful search volume.
 I call these synergy keywords.
 They rank on Google (so they still earn traditional traffic), and they appear in the sub-queries AI engines fire (so they show up in AI answers too).
-Every page in this AI search optimisation cluster was built around synergy keywords because they work in both channels.
+Every post in this AI search optimisation series was built around synergy keywords because they work in both channels.

 Why Google AI Overviews matter differently from traditional Google ranking

-Google AI Overviews appear in a different place than traditional search results, and getting into them is a different problem from ranking.
-They now show up in 25.11% of Google searches, up from 13.14% in March 2025 (Conductor ).
-AI Overviews pull from the same Google index as the standard results, but they apply extra filters on top: expertise signals, answer-first structure, whether the content is easy to extract in a short passage, and whether the author is verifiable.
-A page can rank at position 3 in the standard results and still be skipped in the AI Overview because it failed one of those filters.
-Traditional ranking answers “is this page relevant to the query?”
-AI Overview inclusion answers “is this page relevant AND extractable AND trustworthy enough to be summarised for the user?”
-Those are different thresholds.
-It is why you can hit page 1 on Google and still be missing when the same question returns an AI answer.
+Google AI Overviews sit above the traditional search results, and getting into them is a different problem from ranking.
+They now appear on over 25% of Google searches, up from 13% in March 2025 (Conductor ).
+AI Overviews pull from the same Google index, but they apply extra filters: expertise signals, answer-first structure, how easy the content is to extract, and whether the author is verifiable.
+Ranking asks whether your page is relevant.
+AI Overviews ask whether it is relevant, extractable, and trustworthy enough to summarise.
+Different bar.
+You can rank at position 3 and still be skipped because you failed one of those filters.

-And the stakes are harder.
+And the stakes are real.
 93% of AI sessions end without a click through to a website (Semrush ).
-There is no second-page traffic, no branded search recovery.
-Either AI cites you, or you’re invisible.
+Either AI cites you, or you are invisible.

 How AI search monitoring tools work (it’s simpler than you think)